david2611/isaac_ros_bridge_codelets/img_publisher/README.md

 Setup
 -----
+If you have followed steps 1., 2., and 3. of the main setup instructions for this repo then nothing further is required.

 This codelet requires use of the `cv_bridge` and `image_transport` packages not available in the base Isaac installation.
+If you did not complete step 3. of the main setup instructions you will need to include these packages in your Isaac ROS setup.

 To include these packages complete the following:
 1. Update `PACKAGES` parameter in `engine/build/scripts/ros_package_generation.sh` of your isaac_sdk installation